tadeuzagallo/GithubPulse/README.md

 ## Building it locally

-As mentioned above I'm using Swift and React, so you'll need to have XCode 6+ installed, Node and CocoaPods already installed in order to build.
+As mentioned above I'm using Swift and React, so you'll need to have XCode 6+, Node and CocoaPods already installed in order to build.

 ### To get started: